 Tax relief on pension contributions

-Tax relief means some of your money that would have gone to the government as tax goes into your pension instead.
+Getting tax relief on pensions means some of your money that would have gone to the government as tax goes into your pension instead.
 You can put as much as you want into your pension, but there are annual and lifetime limits on how much tax relief you get on your pension contributions.

 Tax relief on your annual pension contributions